cosminseceleanu/tutorials/elastic-apm-java/docs/index.md

 ![](./images/user-get-transaction-sample.png)

-In the above picture we can see that for a GET request, most of the time is spent with `otherOperations`, this represents a custom method call inside `UserService`.
+In the above picture we can see that for a GET request, most of the time is spent with `otherOperations`, this represents a custom method called inside `UserService`.
-For this custom metric I've used agent API to measure how much time is spent with this method call, because by default APM agent will not measure it, and it's done by adding annotation `@CaptureSpan` to the method.
+For this custom metric, I've used agent API to measure this method call's performance, because by default, the APM agent will not measure it.
+This can be done by adding the annotation `@CaptureSpan` to the desired method.

 ```java
 package com.cosmin.tutorials.apm.service;